sljepic/build-ci-cd-project/README.md

 [![Python application test with Github Actions](https://github.com/sljepic/build-ci-cd-project/actions/workflows/pythonapp.yml/badge.svg)](https://github.com/sljepic/build-ci-cd-project/actions/workflows/pythonapp.yml)

 Building a CI/CD Pipeline is a project that combines Agile Planning, Continous Integration, and Continous Delivery concepts.
-A quarterly and a yearly plans are created in a Spreadsheet as a part of Agile Planning to help managing project.
+A quarterly and yearly plans are created in a Spreadsheet as a part of Agile Planning to help manage the project.
 To help with project tracking, all tasks are mapped on tickets with expected start and end dates and are categorized in three sections: To Do, In Progress, and Done.
 For this project, Azure Cloud Shell is used.
 Inside of the environment, a scaffolding code was created.
 Scaffolding code consists of a:
-* Makefile that executes instalation of required packages, code testing step, and a linter step
+* Makefile that executes installation of required packages, code testing step, and a linter step
-* requirements.txt file that contains all required packages that are going to be installed on a environment in a install step of a Makefile
+* requirements.txt file that contains all required packages that are going to be installed on an environment in an install step of a Makefile
 * Python script code
 * Python script that contains tests for a code

-The next step was to configure GitHub Actions to provide Continous Integrations step and verify remote teests pass.
-Continuous Delivery was set up by using Azure Pipelines and Azure App Service.
-The final product of a project is a Flask Machine Learning web application deployed on a Azure Pipelines.
+The next step was to configure GitHub Actions to provide the Continous Integrations step and verify remote teests pass.
+Finally, continuous Delivery was set up using Azure Pipelines and Azure App Service.
+The project's final product is a Flask Machine Learning web application deployed on Azure Pipelines.
 Finally, this project is documented in two steps:
-1. README.md file - file containing basic informations how to run a project and output screenshots of project outputs.
+1. README.md file - file containing basic information on how to run a project and output screenshots of project outputs.
 2. Demo video file where the project is presented step-by-step.

 ## Project Plan